 Firefighters may also give advice to premises owners if they are called to an automatic fire alarm and it is a false alarm.

 We work in partnership with the premises to create action plans to reduce the level of unwanted fire signals.

 Where a business shows little interest or improvement in reducing unwanted fire signals, it may be appropriate to instigate enforcement activities against the premises, under the current legislation.

-If you have a problem with repeat false fire alarm activations or you would like to discuss the issue of false alarms (unwanted fire signals) in general, please contact your local Protection team.
+If you have a problem with repeat false fire alarm activations or you would like to discuss the issue of false alarms (unwanted fire signals) in general, please contact the Business Safety Team or your local Protection team.

-Last updated: Thursday, 22 June 2023
+Last updated: Thursday, 11 January 2024